daniel-merrick/Learning-from-Simulated-and-Unsupervised-Images-through-Adversarial-Training-SimGAN-PyTorch/README.md

 ![network_diagram](https://github.ford.com/DMERRIC5/Learning-from-Simulated-and-Unsupervised-Images-through-Adversarial-Training-SimGAN-PyTorch-/blob/master/images/network_architecture.png)

 ## Build status
 In development!
 Documentation and usage information is currently being uploaded.
-Results will be added in a few days.
+More detailed results will be added eventually.

 ## Results
 Columns 1, 3, 5 and 7 are the input syntheric images (Unity Eyes). <br/>